But what if you want something a little bit different?

 A simple 3-step process that anyone can manage to complete.

-There are also options to set up sub-IDs from here as well as your tracking pixel.
+There are also options to set up sub-IDs from here and your tracking pixel.

 But overall, the entire link creation process feels really fluid.